Joomla best-practice and security audit tool released

 We are excited to finally announce the public release of our latest tool for Joomla — the website audit!

-The audit tool has been through months of internal testing and 4 weeks ago was released privately to our beta testers.
+We internally tested the audit tool for months, as well as privately releasing it to our beta testers 4 weeks ago.
 On Monday we silently released it to the public in preparation for our 3rd birthday celebrations.

 The Audit currently performs 4 main functions.